 **2018-2021 Presidential Scholar Award**

+Available for an incoming doctoral student in GerontologyThis year we are pleased to announce the opportunity for an incoming doctoral student in Gerontology to be named a Presidential Scholar.
+This award comes with 3-year funding, including a 12-month assistantship in the first year of study.
 Additionally, first-year research assistantships funded by the Graduate College are available to all students applying for an on-campus graduate degree in Gerontology.
 Funding in subsequent years is navigated by the student's home department and Major Professor.
 Scholarships at the university, college, and departmental levels are also available during graduate training.
 Please inquire about applying for these opportunities.